Suzanna-Linn/slua/docs/beta.md

   - Files are imported at compile time by the preprocessor.
   - It imports files accessible from VSC.
   - It's not known if it can import inworld scripts.
 If it was the case, the scripts should be in the inventory and full perm.
   - It can't import no-modify scripts.
-There is o way to distribute libraries without the source code.
+There is no way to distribute libraries without the source code.

 An example of include/require:
-<pre class="language-sluab"><code class="language-sluab">-- a library of functions ready to import (SLua Beta)
+<pre class="language-sluab"><code class="language-sluab">-- a library of functions ready to import (SLua Beta with VSC extension)

 -- all variables should be local to avoid name conflicts when imported local greetings = {}